PRACTICAL: Batch Systems and ARCHER2 Slurm Scheduler

 As with most other scheduler systems, job submission scripts in Slurm consist of a header section with the

-shell specification and options to the submission command (sbatch
+shell specification and options to the submission command (sbatch in this case) followed by the body of

 the script that actually runs the commands you want.
-In the header section, options to sbatch
+In the header section, options to sbatch should

-be prepended with #SBATCH
+be prepended with #SBATCH.

-Here is a simple example script that runs the xthi
+Here is a simple example script that runs the xthi program, which shows

 process and thread placement, Here we consider only MPI and assume there